-When we take holidays that usually means we do some travelling.
+When my wife and I take holidays that usually means we do some travelling.
 As we do so we usually take the opportunity to visit a local church or two wherever we might be staying.
-On a recent trip we ended up visiting a church (disguised in this post) where some friends are regular attenders.
-We have visited … Continue reading An Inconvenient Question!
+On a recent trip we ended up visiting a church (disguised in this post) where some friends are regular attenders. … Continue reading An Inconvenient Question!